Ageing & Identity

 Two older gay men in a quiet domestic interior, early morning light, sense of shared history

 Thirty-five hits differently in gay time.
-Not just another birthday — the specific point at which many gay men begin to notice things shifting.
+It is the specific point at which many gay men begin to notice things shifting.
 The invitations slow down.
 The Grindr messages drop by half seemingly overnight.
-The spaces that once felt like home — the bars, the apps, the social events — begin to feel like they’re designed for someone younger, and that person is no longer quite you.
+The spaces that once felt like home (the bars, the apps, the social events) start to feel like they’re designed for someone younger.
+And that person is no longer quite you.

 Gay ageism is one of the least discussed features of gay culture.
-Not because it doesn’t exist — most gay men over forty have stories, and most of those stories carry real pain.
-But because the community hasn’t developed much language for it, and because mainstream mental health has paid almost no systematic attention to the specific psychological terrain of the older gay man.
-That lack of attention is both a clinical failure and, for the men it affects, an additional burden.
+Most gay men over forty have stories, and most of those stories carry real pain.
+The community has not developed much language for it.
+Mainstream mental health has paid almost no systematic attention to the specific psychological terrain of the older gay man.
+That lack of attention is a clinical failure.
+For the men it affects, it is an additional burden.
 To be carrying something real and find no adequate framework for naming it is its own form of isolation.

 The Absence of Models

 Straight men age with models.
 They have seen their fathers and uncles and older colleagues do it.
 They know, in rough outline, what life might look like at fifty, at sixty, at seventy.
-The templates are imperfect, but they exist.
+The templates are imperfect.
+They exist.
 There are people who look like an older version of you, navigating the world, and they are visible and legible.

 Gay men often don’t have those.
 A generation of potential role models was lost to AIDS.
-The gay culture that survived and grew was built, understandably, around the liberation of coming out — around youth, first relationships, the exploration that had been denied.
+The gay culture that survived and grew was built, understandably, around the liberation of coming out, around youth, first relationships, the exploration that had been denied.
 The older gay man, in this cultural imagination, barely exists.
-He’s certainly not aspirational.
-And so there is no template for what it looks like to be a gay man at midlife or beyond — what relationships look like, what identity looks like, what a meaningful life looks like when you’ve built it without the structures straight men use as scaffolding.
+He is certainly not aspirational.
+So there is no template for what it looks like to be a gay man at midlife or beyond.
+What relationships look like.
+What identity looks like.
+What a meaningful life looks like when you have built it without the structures straight men inherit by default.

 “I went from being invisible because I was closeted to being invisible because I’m aging.
 I thought there’d be a sweet spot in between where I could just exist as myself.
-Turns out it lasted about three years.” — in conversation
+Turns out it lasted about three years.”
+A client, in session.

 What Older Gay Men Are Specifically Carrying